The Federal Government will Become America's Model Employer for the 21st Century.

 The Director of OMB has delegated OMB's waiver authority (including the § 5584(a)(2)(B) authority to prescribe standards) to the Executive agency that made the erroneous payment in question.
 (See OMB determination memorandum, Determination with Respect to Transfer of Functions Pursuant to Public Law 104-316, December 17, 1996.)

-OPM is responsible for regulating various types of pay and allowances and also issues claims settlement decisions regarding compensation and leave matters both within and outside OPM-regulated programs (5 CFR part 178, subpart A).
+OPM is responsible for regulating various types of pay and allowances and also issues claims settlement decisions regarding compensation and leave matters both within and outside OPM-regulated programs.
+(See 31 U.S.C.
+3702(a)(2), 5 CFR part 178, subpart A, and additional information.)
 However, OPM does not have authority under § 5584 to waive overpayment debts resulting from erroneous payments of pay and allowances, except for such overpayment debts owed to OPM by its own employees.
-OPM claims decisions may be involved in determining whether erroneous payments have been made-i.e., whether an overpayment debt actually exists.
-OPM generally would become involved in such determinations in individual claims only after the affected employee has received a final agency-level decision (additional information).
+Normally, OPM claims settlement decisions deal with claims by employees against a Government agency (i.e., a claim that the employee was underpaid); however, it is possible that an OPM claims settlement decision may determine that an employee was overpaid for a period of time.
+In such a case, OPM’s role is limited to determining that an overpayment debt exists and does not extend to directing how the overpayment debt will be handled, since the paying agency has that responsibility under various authorities, including the § 5584 waiver authority.
+(See also “Disposition of Overpayment Debts Not Waived” section below.)
 Any request to waive an overpayment debt involving pay and allowances must be directed to the agency that made the erroneous payment, and any agency waiver decision is not subject to review by OPM.

 While GSA has authority to settle claims involving expenses incurred by Federal civilian employees for official travel, transportation, and relocation, the GSA Civilian Board of Contract appeals has acknowledged that GSA does not have authority under § 5584 to waive overpayment debts resulting from erroneous payments of travel, transportation and relocation expenses and allowances.
 Any waiver request involving such matters must be directed to the agency that made the erroneous payment, and any agency waiver decision is not subject to review by GSA.